MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 !!! note
     The command `echo` sends the string in quotation marks to the specified place.
-    Usually without any place to go it just sends it back to stdout which is your terminal by default.
+    Usually without any place to go, it just sends it back to stdout which is your terminal by default.
-    However if you have taken 211 before you know that the `>` operator writes whatever is on the left of it (which could be the output of a program) to the specified place on the right.
+    However, if you have taken 211 before, you know that the `>` operator writes whatever is on the left of it (which could be the output of a program) to the specified place on the right.
 If the file does not exist already, it creates it.

 ---